NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Configuring Temporary Directory ###

-The first option inside <code>config.json</code> file is <code>temp_dir</code> which specifes the temporary or working directory for OmniBackup. <code>/var/tmp</code> seems to be a reasonable place.
+The first option inside <code>config.json</code> file is <code>.temp_dir</code> which specifes the temporary or working directory for OmniBackup. <code>/var/tmp</code> seems to be a reasonable place.
 Feel free to adopt it according to your needs.
 But, if you are going to change it to a path other than <code>/var/tmp/</code> or <code>/tmp/</code> choose an empty one.
 Note that each time you run OmniBackup it creates a log file inside <code>/var/tmp/</code> e.g. <code>/var/tmp/backup.2015-07-31.58471.log</code>.
 You cannot change the path for the log files due to technical limitations.
 Keep in mind that OmniBackup never removes it log files due to their small footprints.
 They also may come handy when reports won't deliver to your email.

-{% codeblock config.json lang:json %}
+{% codeblock config.json lang:js %}
 {
     "temp_dir" :  "/var/tmp",
 }